-Located near the iconic Dewa Ruci Statue, Mal Bali Galeria is one of the biggest shopping centres in Kuta.
+Located near the iconic Dewa Ruci Statue, Mal Bali Galeria is one of the biggest shopping centers in Kuta.
 Frequented by locals and tourists alike, this mall houses a wide range of stores catering to the needs of all kinds of shoppers.
-Mal Bali Galeria features a variety of clothing stores, accessory stores, souvenir shops, bookshops, a good selection of restaurants and even a cinema complex. .
+Mal Bali Galeria features a variety of clothing stores, accessory stores, souvenir shops, bookshops, a good selection of restaurants, and even a cinema complex.

-Beachwalk is another popular shopping centre in Kuta.
-Like Mal Bali Galeria, Beachwalk is also home to a fantastic selection of stores; international and local, that appeal to all sorts of shoppers and offers a variety of entertainment options for visitors of all ages.
-With its unique design and open concept, the Beachwalk Shopping Center is quite different from a typical mall and offers a one-of-a-kind experience. .
+Beachwalk is another popular shopping center in Kuta.
+Like Mal Bali Galeria, Beachwalk is also home to a fantastic selection of stores; international and local, that appeal to all sorts of shoppers and offer a variety of entertainment options for visitors of all ages.
+With its unique design and open concept, the Beachwalk Shopping Center is quite different from a typical mall and offers a one-of-a-kind experience.

 Visiting the Sukawati Art Market, or 'Pasar Seni Sukawati', on Jalan Raya Sukawati in Gianyar, is a great way for tourists to learn more about Balinese culture, and is thus on almost every visitors’ itinerary.
 The Sukawati Art Market is one of the most popular art markets in Bali and is also the biggest of its kind on the island.
 Spread across two floors, the Sukawati Art Market is home to stores selling everything from Balinese handicrafts to paintings, wooden sculptures, traditional clothes, and traditional woven textiles.
 If you’re looking for distinctive souvenirs to take back home, the Sukawati Art Market is a must-visit.
 And don’t forget, like at most other markets in Indonesia; bargaining is a must!